CVS will raise its minimum wage to $15 an hour

 The pharmacy giant, which has nearly 300,000 employees, said Wednesday that it will begin increasing wages for hourly workers this month and hit the $15 an hour mark across the company next July.
 CVS will also increase starting rates for positions such as pharmacy technicians and call center representatives above $15.
 Around 65% of CVS's hourly employees already make more than $15 an hour, the company said.

-Many retailers, restaurants and other service sector employers are struggling to hire and have raised pay, offered signing bonuses and expanded their benefits to drawn in workers.
+Many retailers, restaurants and other service sector employers are struggling to hire and have raised pay, offered signing bonuses and expanded their benefits to draw in workers.

 "Attracting and retaining top talent across our businesses is critical as we continue to redefine what it means to meet people's health needs," CVS CEO Karen Lynch said Wednesday.